shahansa/LinuxMemoryAllocator/README.md

 2. sbrk for low size and mmap for size above a threshold
 3. free will mark the block and will combine.
 4. a request will invoke the pipeline roughly 'linked list search-> split/request to os-> return block'
-5. a free will invoke roughly the pipeline 'mark block -> merge blocks -> return'
+5. a free will invoke roughly the pipeline 'mark block -> merge blocks -> return'<br>
 references: Doug Lea Malloc http://gee.cs.oswego.edu/dl/html/malloc.html <br>
             http://danluu.com/malloc-tutorial/